 Originally from the Florida panhandle, Josh currently resides in New Jersey with his wife, his son, and their dog enjoying the turning of the 4 seasons.

 Nora holds a Journalism degree from the University of Wisconsin – Madison.

-Monica lives in Wilmington, North Carolina, with her husband and two children.
-When not advocating for interoperability in K-12, she is enjoying all the coastal Carolina ethos offers with boating, fishing, and diving.
+Monica currently calls Coastal North Carolina home.
+She faces the constant, character-building struggle of being a diehard Florida State University sports fan living behind enemy lines.
+When not advocating for interoperability in K-12, enjoys all the coastal Carolina ethos offers with boating, fishing, and diving.